stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * Depth buffer images do not need to be programatically transitioned as Vulkan automatically manages the image during the render pass.

-* The same depth buffer can safely be used in each frame since only a single sub-pass will be executing at any one time in the current render loop.
+* The same depth buffer can safely be used in each frame since only a single subpass will be be rendering at any one time.

 With the depth buffer enabled we should finally be able to see the chalet model: